 A short walk from the village is the plateau called Argimusco where you can see the remains of ancient megalithic stones.
 These Argimusco megalithic stones have aroused a great deal of interest among specialists, with little agreement about their origins.

 For Paul Devins the stones represent "one of the rare examples of megalithic systems in Italy" while for other scholars these large stones are simply a natural formation and for others they are "a place of worship for primitive man", or even "an hermetic site designed between the 14th and 18th century, representing hermetic-alchemical symbols and with a reference to the constellations" (Paul Devins, “Il mistero dell'Argimusco” , 2010, pp .
 16 ff.).

 In any case, whatever their origins you will find an impressive work worthy of admiration.
 Close to Montalbano Elicona, it was here that Frederick III of Aragon came to cure his gout, on the advice of his physician.

 After visiting the Argimusco and the woods that abound around Montalbano Elicona we also suggest you sample the local cuisine, with typical dishes including the macaroni, roasted goat and cakes made with almonds and hazelnuts.
 Note: photo is copyright

 In north-east Sicily, you can find Montalbano Elicona inland about 15 kilometres south of Tindari.
 The village can be reached from both the north-east coast and the western coast of Sicily, although whichever approach you take involves several kilometres on rather small and winding roads.

 Map of Montalbano Elicona sightseeing & popular sights

 Address: Montalbano Elicona, Sicily, Italy || GPS: latitude 38.016667, longitude 15.016667

-Selected places to visit near Montalbano Elicona, Italy
+Suggested places to visit near Montalbano Elicona reviewed on Italy This Way

 See the Sicily guide for more travel ideas...